fastly/compute-js-static-publish/README.md

 - Brotli and Gzip compression.
 - Support for `If-None-Match` and `If-Modified-Since` request headers.
 - Optionally use webpack as a module bundler.
-- Selectively serve files from Fastly's [KV Store](#kv-store), or embedded into your Wasm module.
+- Files are kept in Fastly's [KV Store](#kv-store).
+It is also possible to selectively serve some files embedded into your Wasm module.
 - Supports loading JavaScript files as code into your Compute application.
 - Presets for several static site generators.